Here you can find a comprehensive step-by-step guide to successfully going gluten and dairy-free.

 The gluten and dairy-free pantry and fridge

 If you’re the only one in your family suffering from a gluten and dairy allergy, I highly recommend having completely separate spaces where you store your food to avoid cross-contamination.
-If you’re like me, however and have sensitivity only, you may not need to do that.
+But if you’re like me, however, and have sensitivity only, you may not need to do that.

 Since going gluten and dairy-free is easier than it has at any point in time, the options are incredible.

 Here are some ideas to help you curate your new gluten and dairy-free pantry and fridge: